jeftadlvw/go-pathlib/README.md

 The following features are planned and fixed on the roadmap.
 They extend the API and improve the integration into other ecosystems.
 Because _go-pathlib_ should stay a single-file library, new features are categorized into optional extensions.

 **0.0.3**

+_The APIs are nearly complete but still need testing._

-- [ ] filesystem operations (create, move, delete or rename files and directories)
+- [ ] `pathlib_fs.go`: filesystem operations (create, move, delete or rename files and directories, get stats, filesystem-level equality check, ...)
+- [x] `pathlib_io.go`: open files, read, write
-- [x] APIs for temporary files and directories
+- [x] `pathlib_temp.go`: API for temporary files and directories

-- [ ] abstraction: get stats
-- [x] abstraction: open files
-- [ ] filesystem case sensitivity: compare paths on filesystem level, check if path is case-sensitive
+_0.0.3 also adds support for Windows-style path strings, which still needs testing for every core function._

 **Future**
 - [ ] recursive globbing using double asterisks (stable and tested without using external dependencies)
 - [ ] extend globbing to not include directories
 - [ ] implement "range over function" for globbing (requires newer go versions)
 - [ ] function to check if a file is (semantically) hidden
-- [ ] tested Windows support
+- [ ] fully tested Windows path support

 **Planned extensions**
 - [ ] integration into [go-validator](https://github.com/go-playground/validator) (custom field types and validators)

 This is a non-exhaustive list.
 Feel free to suggest other features and integrations!

-## Recommendations 🌚
+## Intended usage and gotcha's 🌚
+### Posix vs. Windows path representation
+Posix first, Windows derived.

+The default constructor `NewPath()` assumes a Posix path.
+If you know that your path string is a Windows path representation, use `NewPathFromWindows()`.
+This constructor ensures correct handling of existing volume names or UNC-path roots.

+Windows paths are transformed to Posix (including some encoding) and transformed back if needed (like `String()` on Windows runtimes).

+### `\` on Posix vs `\` on Windows
+Backslashes (`\`) are allowed in regular Posix path part _names_, but are seen as _path separators_ in Windows paths.
+Thus, a path string containing a backslash is interpreted differently on different operating systems.
+This is a problem if a filepath with backslashes is persisted using Posix and read/used on Windows.

+There is really nothing to prevent this behavior, which is why this library prints a warning to stderr if a Posix path string contains a backslash.
+You can disable these warnings by setting `pathlib.PrintBackslashWarningOnPosix` to `false`.

 ### Persisting file paths
 When persisting file paths in e.g. configuration files or a database, use **lowercase paths** and use the **posix representation** for maximum portability.
 Also persist a path **relative to some base path**, and resolve the absolute path at runtime.